 - a.
-Applicants whose native language is not English must provide evidence of a 79 on the internet-based Test of English as a Foreign Language (TOEFL) or an overall 6.5 on the International English Language Testing System (IELTS).
-They also must have earned at least a 3.0 GPA.
-If their undergraduate coursework was not completed at an American institution, their transcripts will need to meet internationally accepted standards or be reviewed by professional credential evaluators.
-Some graduate programs may have additional admission requirements. - b.
-ENG 502, Critical Reading and Applications, is a pre-requisite course for international students who have not studied in the U.S. The course serves international students who are acquainted with the methods of critical reading but who need to refine and strengthen their skills in order to succeed in subsequent university courses.
-Students must successfully complete this course with a grade of "C" or higher in order to proceed to the next required English course in the program. - 3.
+Applicants whose native language is not English must provide evidence of a 79 on the internet-based Test of English as a Foreign Language (TOEFL) or an overall 6.5 on the International English Language Testing System (IELTS). - b.
+Applicants must also have earned at least a 3.0 GPA.
+If their undergraduate coursework was not completed at an American institution, their transcripts will need to meet internationally accepted standards or be reviewed by professional credential evaluators. - c.
+Some graduate programs may have additional admission requirements. - d.
+Please note that additional non-academic documents such as a passport are required.
+Complete information can be found on the international admission requirements page (p.
+14). - 3.
 Application Requirements.
 Prospective graduate students are required to submit the following documents as part of their application package: - a.
 Completed graduate application - b.
 Official academic transcripts from each previous undergraduate and graduate institution attended (except Trine University).
-Transcripts from prospective students will be evaluated by the Program Chair/Director in consultation with the school Dean to determine if additional undergraduate coursework is required to adequately prepare for the rigors of graduate coursework.
+Transcripts from prospective students will be evaluated by the Program Chair/Director in consultation with the school Dean to determine if additional undergraduate coursework is required to adequately prepare for the rigors of graduate coursework. - c.
+Personal narrative that explains the student's interest in pursuing a graduate level education.